Silversoul-07/Swift/README.md

 ### 3. Delete the containers

-To remove all stopped containers, networks, and volumes created by `docker-compose up`:
+To remove all stopped containers, networks, and volumes created by `compose up`:

 ```bash
 docker-compose down --volumes